 Dr. Paruch began her Surgical Oncology Scholar-in-Residence at the ACS in July 2012 after completing three years of general surgery residency at the University of Chicago.
 As a Clinical Scholar, she has worked on several surgical quality improvement initiatives, including the ACS NSQIP Risk Calculator, a review of program accreditation, developing cancer quality measures, and evaluating hospital performance for cancer surgery.
 Dr. Paruch completed her undergraduate education at the University of Chicago and medical education at the University of Michigan.
 Her career plans and interests are in surgical oncology, surgical outcomes, and surgical ethics.

 Ms. Sellers’s research focused on integrating quality improvement initiatives into surgical education research.
 Morgan worked to refine a quality improvement education program for surgical residents whereby the residents complete coursework in quality improvement and then complete a project with the assistance of the hospital’s Process Improvement Department.
 In addition, Morgan was interested in examining surgical readmission and public reporting of surgical outcomes.
 Morgan was a 4th year medical student and the University of Pennsylvania and took two years to focus on health services and outcomes research.

 Karen Sherman, MD (2011–2013)

 Dr. Sherman’s research focused on examining treatment trends and quality of care for gastric cancer and sarcoma as well as on public reporting of hospital and surgeon quality.
-Dr. Sherman completed her undergraduate education at Kalamazoo College, Kalamazoo, MI and completed medical school at Loyola University Chicago Stritch School of Medicine.
+Dr. Sherman completed her undergraduate education at Kalamazoo College, Kalamazoo, MI, and completed medical school at Loyola University Chicago Stritch School of Medicine.
 She is currently a categorical general surgery resident at Northwestern.
-Dr. Sherman is interested in pursuing a career in surgical oncology.
+Dr. Sherman was interested in pursuing a career in surgical oncology.